 Logitech G502 Proteus Spectrum RGB

-The G502 Proteus Spectrum RGB is part of the gaming range from Logitech, which has a substantial pedigree when it comes to PC peripherals in general.
-While in the past the brand wasn't really known for producing gaming gear, the level of experience and expertise the brand now brings to the table, or in this case, desk, is undeniably fearsome.
+The G502 Proteus Spectrum RGB is part of the gaming range from Logitech, which has a substantial pedigree when it comes to PC peripherals.

-The G502 is definitely one of the most user-friendly mice we tested - it fits ergonomically into the hand, and we barely had to move our thumb to reach the two side buttons.
+The G502 is one of the most user-friendly mice we've tested - it fits ergonomically into the hand, and we barely had to move our thumb to reach the two side buttons.
 Counting these, the Proteus has 11 programmable buttons, including a thumb button and on-the-fly DPI switching.

 There's also a button for shifting scroll wheel function, which allows you to change from clicky to free-scrolling mode at the press of a button.